AEO Playbook: Build Eligibility for AI Search and Citations

 - ✓Established businesses migrating off WordPress, Webflow, Wix, Squarespace, or Shopify where the existing platform limits performance

-- ✓Founders running paid ads to landing pages and losing budget to slow load times (sub-1-second loads are standard on Next.js builds)
+- ✓Founders running paid ads to landing pages and losing budget to slow load times (performance depends on route design, content, third parties, device, network, and test conditions)

 - ✓Agencies serving cosmetic surgery, plastic surgery, medical practices, and other high-value verticals where conversion math justifies the build cost